What is an Environmental Health Officer (EHO)?

-Generally, an EHO will issue advice verbally, then follow up with written communication.
+Generally, an Environmental Health Officer will issue advice verbally, then follow up with written communication.
 After that, they will provide support and guidance if they feel there is room for improvement.

-To aid an investigation, an EHO can also take samples and photographs.
+To aid an investigation, an Environmental Health Officer can also take samples and photographs.
 They can seize or detain any food suspected of being unfit for sale or consumption.
 Similarly, they can inspect records and documents held at the premises such as cleaning schedules and staff training records.
 If required, they can take statements from employees.

-If further action is necessary, an EHO may issue the following: –
+If further action is necessary, an Environmental Health Officer may issue the following: –